tb-44/processor_project_duck_hunt/README.md

 ## GlyphMaker Program Interface

-The GlyphMaker program was written to create all the necessary 16x16 glyphs for the Duck Hunt Game application.
-All glyphs were built and used for VGA display.
-The sample shown is of one of the ducks we developed (drawing on the interface).
+The GlyphMaker program (Java) was written to create all the necessary 16x16 glyphs for Duck Hunt Game application.
+All glyphs were built for VGA display.
+The sample shown below is of one of the ducks developed (drawing on the interface).

 ![Image description](images/GlyphMaker.png)